Q: What is Amazon DevOps Guru?

 Q: What is Amazon DevOps Guru for RDS?

-A: Amazon DevOps Guru for RDS is a new ML-powered capability in Amazon DevOps Guru that is designed to automatically detect and diagnose performance and operational issues within a database, enabling developers to resolve issues in minutes rather than days.
-DevOps Guru for RDS expands the capabilities of DevOps Guru to detect, diagnose, and remediate wide variety of database-related issues in Amazon RDS (for example resource over-utilization, and misbehavior of certain SQL queries).
+A: Amazon DevOps Guru for RDS is an ML-powered capability in Amazon DevOps Guru that is designed to automatically detect and diagnose performance and operational issues within a database, enabling developers to resolve issues in minutes rather than days.
+DevOps Guru for RDS expands the capabilities of DevOps Guru to detect, diagnose, and remediate a wide variety of database-related issues in Amazon RDS (for example resource over-utilization, and misbehavior of certain SQL queries).
 When an issue occurs, Amazon DevOps Guru for RDS immediately notifies developers and provides diagnostic information, details on the extent of the problem, and intelligent remediation recommendations to help customers quickly resolve database-related performance bottlenecks and operational issues.

 Q: Why should I use Amazon DevOps Guru for RDS?

 A: Amazon DevOps Guru for RDS is designed to remove manual effort and shortens time (from hours and days to minutes) to detect and resolve hard to find performance bottlenecks in your relational database workload.
-You can enable DevOps Guru for RDS for every Amazon Aurora database, and it will automatically detect performance issues for your workloads, send alerts to you on each issue, explain findings, and recommend actions to resolve.
+You can enable DevOps Guru for RDS for every Amazon Aurora and RDS for PostgreSQL database, and it will automatically detect performance issues for your workloads, send alerts to you on each issue, explain findings, and recommend actions to resolve.
 DevOps Guru for RDS helps make database administration more accessible to non-experts and assists database experts so that they can manage even more databases.

 Q: How does Amazon DevOps Guru for RDS work?